 Holy Mother's Rock

-The Holy Mother accompanied by two or three of her companions, came out of her room and, in order to have a better view of the setting sun climbed the hillock situated behind her room.
+On 24th March 1911, The Holy Mother accompanied by two or three of her companions, came out of her room and, in order to have a better view of the setting sun climbed the hillock situated behind her room.
 Inspired by the atmosphere, she sat down for a while on the rock meditating.

 Swami Ramakrishnanda learnt of her going to the rock, said with surprise: ‘Indeed!
 Mother has become parvatavasini (a dweller of the mountains)’.
 He went up straight to the Mother, prostrated before her, and chanted the three well-known verses from the Devi Mahatyam (Chandi) which are used for the salutation of the Divine Mother.
 Swami Nirmalananda and Shashi Maharaj requested Mother to perform japa, which of course she did, before returning to her room.